nesanb/gitwrapper/README.md

 # gitwrapper
-This is a wrapper for Git API.
+This is a python wrapper for Github API.